Tensor meson transition form factors in holographic QCD and the muon $g-2$: Introduction

 A contribution where a rigorous dispersive analysis is not yet available is the one of tensor mesons, where $f_2(1270)$ and $a_2(1320)$ have sufficiently strong coupling to two photons such that they should be taken into account, since they are too light to be accounted for by the quark-loop contribution which provides sufficiently good accuracy for virtualities higher than about 1.5 GeV.

-In \cite{Danilkin:2016hnh} the contribution of the tensor mesons $f_2(1270)$ and $a_2(1320)$ has been estimated with a quark model ansatz for the transition form factor (TFF) \cite{Schuler:1997yw} as $+0.50(3)\times 10^{-11}$ and $+0.14(3)\times 10^{-11}$, respectively, and a very similar result of $+0.6\times 10^{-11}$ has recently been obtained by using holographic QCD as a model in \CGN, however in an expressly incomplete evaluation.
+In \cite{Danilkin:2016hnh} the contribution of the tensor mesons $f_2(1270)$ and $a_2(1320)$ has been estimated with a quark model ansatz for the transition form factor (TFF) \cite{Schuler:1997yw} as $+0.50(13)\times 10^{-11}$ and $+0.14(3)\times 10^{-11}$, respectively, and a very similar result of $+0.6\times 10^{-11}$ has recently been obtained by using holographic QCD as a model in \CGN, however in an expressly incomplete evaluation.
 Recently, larger results with an opposite sign have been obtained in a new dispersive analysis using a formalism that avoids the kinematic singularities present in previous approaches \cite{Hoferichter:2024bae}, amounting to $-2.5(3)\times 10^{-11}$ in the low-energy region bounded by 1.5 GeV.

-In this note we present our results for a complete evaluation of the HLBL contribution obtained by employing the holographic results for the TFF of tensor mesons in a hard-wall model, which has been found to work well in other applications involving TFFs of pseudoscalars and axial vector mesons.
-As found already in \cite{Katz:2005ir}, a hard-wall AdS/QCD model where the energy-momentum tensor correlator is matched to the leading OPE result of QCD reproduces the mass of the dominant $f_2(1270)$ within 3\%, and its two-photon width completely within experimental errors.
-As shown already in \CGN\ for the helicity-2 amplitude, and extended here to all helicities, the singly virtual transition form factors agree quite well with data from the Belle collaboration \cite{Belle:2015oin}.
-Using the complete set of tensor TFFs that is obtained in hQCD in the formulae of the dispersive approach, we obtain a significantly larger positive result than the holographic study of Ref.~\CGN, larger in absolute value also than the result of Ref.~\cite{Hoferichter:2024bae}.
+In this paper, we present our results for a complete evaluation of the HLbL contribution obtained by employing the results for the TFF of tensor mesons in a holographic QCD (hQCD) hard-wall (HW) model, which has been found to work well in other applications involving TFFs of pseudoscalars and axial vector mesons.
+As already found in \cite{Katz:2005ir}, a hard-wall AdS/QCD model where the energy-momentum tensor correlator is matched to the leading OPE result of QCD reproduces the mass of the dominant $f_2(1270)$ within 3\%, and its two-photon width completely within experimental errors.
+As already shown in \CGN\ for the helicity-2 amplitude, and extended here to all helicities, the singly virtual transition form factors agree quite well with data from the Belle collaboration \cite{Belle:2015oin}.
+Using the complete set of tensor TFFs obtained in hQCD in the formulae of the dispersive approach, we obtain a significantly larger positive result than the holographic study of ref.~\CGN, larger in absolute value also than the result of ref.~\cite{Hoferichter:2024bae}.